FBI Warns Of 'Grave Concerns' About 'Accuracy' Of GOP Snooping Memo

 "As I understand the mechanics, the way we actually release is that we insert it in the Congressional Record.
 The House has to be in session to do that," he said.

 The House is currently out of session.
-It's scheduled to return for a pro-forma session Friday afternoon, so if Conaway is right, then late Friday is the earliest the memo could be officially released.
+It's scheduled to return for a pro forma session Friday afternoon, so if Conaway is right, then late Friday is the earliest the memo could be officially released.